galapagos-cruise-sealions-photo

 A wondrous Galapagos Islands cruise

-We flew with LAN Airlines from Quito (via Guayaquil) into San Cristóbal island, the easternmost island of the archipelago, and the first island that Charles Darwin visited in 1835.
+We flew with LAN Airlines from Quito (via Guayaquil) to San Cristóbal island, the easternmost island of the archipelago, and the first island that Charles Darwin visited in 1835.
 A gust of fresh ocean air greeted me as I stepped out of the plane.
-I couldn’t believe it… I was on the Galapagos Islands!
+This was the final leg of my Ecuador tour and I couldn’t believe it… I was on the Galapagos Islands!

 arriving-in-galapagos-lan-airlines-photo